-All pools and spas in the City of Canning are required to have building approval and compliant safety barriers.
+All pools and spas in the City of Canning are required to have building approval, compliant safety barriers and regular inspections.

-If you’re thinking of installing a pool or spa, it is important to read through the below information and links in regards to inspections, installations and safety guidelines.
+If you’re thinking of installing a pool or spa, please read through the below information about inspections, installations and safety guidelines.

 Installing a pool or spa

 If you’re thinking of installing a new pool or spa, please read the Building Commission of WA’s fact sheet, which explains the permit process and your responsibilities.

 Apply for a swimming pool or spa and the associated fencing by submitting the required form to our Building Services team.
 Visit the Building Commission Website for the forms.

 The City of Canning is required by law to inspect pool and spa barriers for safety.
 Inspections must occur with no more than four years between inspections.
 Under the Building Act 2011, pool inspectors have a legal right to enter properties to conduct these inspections.
 Inspections are undertaken with prior notification.

 To learn more about your pool inspection, please contact us.